Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Supplementary Information on Numerical Experiments and Control Experiments

 \subsubsection{Algorithms}

 The \fullMFA{} and the \varMFA{} algorithms are our own implementations.
 To ensure a fair comparison, the primary motivation behind developing these algorithms was to optimize for execution speed and efficient memory usage.
 The \torchmfa{} algorithm is a published PyTorch-based implementation of MFA that uses Stochastic Gradient Descent (SGD).
 The \kmeansfa{} algorithm combines \kmeans{} with factor analysis.
-While it was used as an initialization method in \cite{Richardson2018}, we employ it here as a comparison method to the other algorithms.
+While it was used as an initialization method in \citet{Richardson2018}, we employ it here as a comparison method to the other algorithms.

 \myparagraph{\varMFA} The \varMFA{} algorithm trains the MFA model using the variational EM algorithm described in \cref{sec:varEM,sec:VariationalEStep,sec:construction_Gn,sec:algorithmic_realization} in the main text.
 The implementation uses both Python and C++.
-The core functionality is written in C++, utilizing the open-source libraries Eigen \cite{eigen} and Boost \cite{boost}.
-To facilitate data communication between Python and C++, pybind11 \cite{pybind11} is used.
-The \varMFA{} source code is available upon reasonable request for this preliminary version of the paper, and will be made publicly available via GitHub with the final version.
-The implementations of \varMFA{}$^{\mathrm{Eucl.}}$, v-ISO and v-ISO$^{\mathrm{Eucl.}}$ used in \cref{appendix:control_experiments} are also provided in this source code.
+The core functionality is written in C++, utilizing the open-source libraries Eigen \citep{eigen} and Boost \citep{boost}.
+To facilitate data communication between Python and C++, pybind11 \citep{pybind11} is used.
+The \varMFA{} source code is available on GitHub\furl{https://github.com/variational-sublinear-clustering/vamm}.
+The implementations of \varMFA{}$^{\mathrm{Eucl.}}$, v-ISO and v-ISO$^{\mathrm{Eucl.}}$ used in \cref{appendix:control_experiments} as well as v-DIAG used in \cref{appendix:comparison,appendix:further_denoising_results} are also provided in this source code.
+The source code of the denoising extension for the \varMFA{} algorithm is also available on GitHub\furl{https://github.com/variational-sublinear-clustering/vammdx}.

 \myparagraph{\fullMFA} Our Python implementation of the \fullMFA{} algorithm optimizes the MFA model using exact inference via conventional EM (full posteriors).
-It primarily leverages the open-source library PyTorch \cite{pytorch}.
-The \fullMFA{} source code is available upon reasonable request for this preliminary version of the paper, and will be made publicly available via GitHub with the final version.
+It primarily leverages the open-source library PyTorch \citep{pytorch}.
+The \fullMFA{} source code is available on GitHub\furl{https://github.com/variational-sublinear-clustering/emmi}.
+The implementation em-DIAG used in \cref{appendix:comparison,appendix:further_denoising_results} is also provided in this source code.
+The source code of the denoising extension for the \fullMFA{} algorithm is also available on GitHub\furl{https://github.com/variational-sublinear-clustering/emmidx}.

 \myparagraph{\kmeansfa{}} In this integrated methodology, the initial step entails the application of the \kmeans{} algorithm to the dataset.
-Upon convergence, the data is partitioned into Voronoi cells, with each data point $\bxn$ assigned to its closest cluster (component) $c$, i.e.,
+Upon convergence, the data is partitioned into Voronoi cells, with each data point $\bxn$ assigned to its closest cluster (component)~$c$, i.e.,